 The Financial Ombudsman Service is the UK’s official body in resolving problems with financial services.

-If a business and a customer can’t resolve a complaint themselves, the FOS can give an unbiased view.
+If a complaint can’t be resolved, the FOS can give an unbiased view.
 If they decide someone’s been treated unfairly, they have legal powers to correct the matter.

-This refers to the rate of interest on offer on a product/account.
-Fixed rate of interest means that the interest rate payable on your account will remain the same from the time you open your account until the end of the fixed rate period.
-Traditionally but not always, the longer the term (years) the higher the interest rate will be.
+This is the rate of interest on offer on a product or account.
+It means that the interest rate on your account is the same from when you open it until the end of the fixed rate period.

 Help to Buy: ISA